thousandbrainsproject/tbp.plot/src/tbp/interactive/tutorials/simple_visualization/tutorial.md

 Notice that this is the first time we pass an extra dependency into the WidgetOps constructor, `ycb_loader`.
 We already created `self.ycb_loader = YCBMeshLoader(data_path)` in Part 1, and now we finally use it.
-This is a common pattern in interactive plots, you initialize shared resources once in the class constructor and pass them into whichever widgets need them.
+This is a common pattern in interactive plots; you initialize shared resources once in the class constructor and pass them into whichever widgets need them.

 At this point, the widget is wired into the plot, but we still need to define what it does.
 That is `GtMeshWidgetOps`.